 There’s a showdown between Russell and his mother.

 Finally he is reprimanded and shamed in front of a large audience (assembly).
-Writers often place characters in front of many people if they want to emphasise the significance of a speech or the climax of a battle.
+Writers often place characters in front of many people if they want to emphasise the significance of a speech or the climax of a big struggle.
 We see it also in Pixar’s Brave, in Big Love, with the middle wife giving a speech from the rooftop, in Tootsie.
 Once you start noticing it, you see it everywhere.

 This is a story in which the main character has worked something out earlier.
 Eventually the reader works it out, too.